manuel-uberti/manuel-uberti.github.io/_posts/2019-08-07-ibuffer-magit.md

-Since I mainly work on projects versioned on Git, [ibuffer-vc](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html) helps grouping the buffers in a project-based fashion and operating on them.
+Since I mainly work on projects versioned on Git, [ibuffer-vc](https://www.gnu.org/software/emacs/manual/html_node/emacs/Dired.html) helps to group the buffers in a project-based fashion and to operate on them.
 For instance, to quickly close a project and its related buffers, mark the project header for deletion with <kbd>d</kbd> and then press <kbd>x</kbd>.